mangoseller/phase-viz/README.md

 ## Architecture Support

-Phase-Viz automatically detects model architecture from checkpoints and supports:
+Phase-viz attempts to automatically detect model architecture from checkpoints and supports:
 - Standard PyTorch models
 - Models with custom initialization
 - Transformer architectures
 - Convolutional networks
-- Recurrent networks (LSTM, GRU)
+- Recurrent networks

-### Metric Computation Errors
-Failed metrics return `NaN` values without stopping the entire process.
-Check the log file for detailed error messages.

 ## Examples
 - Example models and checkpoints are stored in the `examples` directory.